reeseovine/pronouns.js/README.md

 * More comprehensive documentation
 * Handle "any/all", unknown, or badly formatted inputs better
 	* Should it default to they/them?
+* Parse even shorter multi-pronoun inputs like "they/she" or "she/him"
+* Allow adding to an existing object
 * Autocomplete!
 * Interactive demos and examples